DragonflyRobotics/DragonflyRobotics/README.md

 I am always looking for people to work with, and DeepShift Labs is also looking for contributers.
 If you are interested, please don't hesitate to email me at [deepshiftlabs@outlook.com](deepshiftlabs@outlook.com).
 You can also just contact me through Github.
 * Here is my [OpenCollective](https://opencollective.com/project-zeta) if you want to contribute monetary value to my projects.

 I am also very passionate about contributing.
 I am trying to solve issues on ROS, Arduino, and other smaller Github Repositories.
-I think that it is crucial to giveback to the community that our hobby came from.
-The OpenSource movement has resulted in incredible feats and the reapid expansion of software and hardware capabilities.
+I think that it is crucial to give back to the community that our hobby came from.
+The OpenSource movement has resulted in incredible feats and the rapid expansion of software and hardware capabilities.
 I am only now understanding the difficulty of being an OpenSource developer.
 That is why I contribute to other projects.

 <!--
 **DragonflyRobotics/DragonflyRobotics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.